cosmic-zip/maidz/README.md

     • Proxy servers are infested with malware - which will turn your machine into a zombie within a botnet - snooping out all your critical login data for email, banks and you name it.

     • Proxy servers can read - and modify - all your traﬃc.
 When skilled enough sometimes even circumventing SSL.

     • Proxy servers can track you.
     • Most proxy servers are run by either criminals or intelligence agencies.

 Seriously.
 I really recommend watching this (very entertaining) Defcon-talk dealing with this topic.
 To see how easy e.g. java-script-injections can be done have a look at beef.

-VPN (Virtual Private Network)
+# VPN (Virtual Private Network)

 You probably have read the sections on TOR and proxy-servers (do it now - if you haven't) and now you are asking yourself: "&*%$!, what can I use to browse the web safely and anonymously????"
 Well, there is a pretty simple solution.
 But it will cost you a few nickels.
 You have to buy a premium-VPN- service with a trustworthy VPN-provider.

 If you don't know what a VPN is or how it works - check out this video.
 Still not convinced?
 Then read what lifehacker has to say about it.
 Once you've decided that you actually want to use a VPN you need to ﬁnd a trustworthy provider.
 Go here to get started with that.
 Only use services that oﬀer OpenVPN or Wireguard.
 Basically all the other protocols aren't that secure.
 Or at least they can't compare to Wireguard.

 Choose the most trustworthy service you ﬁnd out there and be paranoid about it.
 A trustworthy service doesn't keep logs.
 If you choose a VPN, read the complete FAQ, their Privacy Policy and the Terms of Service.
 Check where they're located and check local privacy laws.
 And: Don't tell people on the internet which service you are using.

 You can get yourself a second VPN account with a diﬀerent provider you access through a VM.
 That way VPN#1 only knows your IP-address but not the content of your communication and VPN#2 knows the content but not your IP-address.

-Don't try to use a free VPN.
+**Don't try to use a free VPN**.
 Remember: If you're not paing for it - you are the product.
 You can also run your own VPN by using a cloud server as your traﬃc exit point, if you trust your cloud provider more than any particular VPN company.

+**FBI urging deletion of MaskVPN, DewVPN, PaladinVPN, ProxyGate, ShieldVPN, and ShineVPN**

+***Check your devices for the traces of 911 S5, “likely the world’s largest botnet ever” dismantled by the Federal Bureau of Investigation (FBI), and delete the free VPNs used as cybercrime infrastructure.
+Here’s how to do it.***

+The 911 S5 was one of the largest residential proxy services and botnets, which collected over 19 million compromised IP addresses in over 190 countries.
+Confirmed victim losses amounted to billions of dollars, Cybernews.

+Despite the takedown of the network and its operators, many devices remain infected with malware that appears as a “**free VPN**”.

-The Web
+# The Web

 If for some unimaginable reason you want to use the "real" internet wink - you now are equipped with a conﬁguration which will hopefully make this a much more secure endeavour.
 But still: Browsing the internet and downloading stuﬀ is the greatest vulnerability to a linux-machine.
 So use some common sense. wink

-RSS-Feeds
+# RSS-Feeds

 Please be aware that using RSS-feeds can be used to track you and the information-sources you are using.
 Often RSS-feeds are managed through 3rd-party providers and not the by the original service you are using.
 Web-bugs are commonly used in RSS-tracking.
 Also your IP-address and other available browser-info will be recorded.
 Even when you use a text-based desktop-feedreader such as newsbeuter - which mitigates tracking though web-bugs and redirects - you still leave your IP- address.
 To circumvent that you would want to use a VPN or TOR when fetching your RSS-updates.

 If you want to learn more about RSS-tracking read this article.

-Secure Mail-Providers
+# Secure Mail-Providers

 Please consider using a secure email-provider and encourage your friends and contacts to do the same.
 All your anonymization is worthless when you communicate conﬁdential information in an unencrypted way with someone who is using gmx, gmail or any other crappy provider.
 (This also applies if you're contemplating setting up your own mail-server.)

 If possible, encrypt everything, but especially conﬁdential stuﬀ, using gpg/enigmail.